Spring is in Bloom at the Japanese Tea Garden

 The Japanese Tea Garden features—true to its name—a traditional Japanese tea house on the grounds where you can sit, relax, and drink a pot of tea.
 The tea house has also been cleaned up and improved.
 You can sit and relax with a pot of green tea accompanied by arare rice crackers or sweet mochi cakes.

-The tea house also serves light snacks including udon, sushi, mini bentos, edamame, and miso soup, as well as a selection of traditional Japanese sweets and confections.
+The tea house also serves light snacks including edamame, miso soup, tea sandwiches, and traditional Japanese sweets and confections.
 If your kids aren't interested in tea, they can get hot chocolate or choose from a variety of Japanese soft drinks.

 The many paths, ponds, streams, sculptures, plants, stone lanterns, and stepping stones are a real hit with children, as is the steep, improbably arched moon bridge (Drum Bridge) that requires you to scale it like a ladder.
 There are also stunning examples of traditional Japanese architecture and craftsmanship, such as the spectacular cypress gates and a Buddhist pagoda, as well as a monumental bronze Buddha sculpture.